 Shaping the nascent genre to make it more palatable to Christian communities, the new standards emphasized risk aversion.
 Anything with a hard-rock edge blurred the line between sacred and secular and no longer passed muster.
 Anything with biting, controversial lyrics, thoughts that might “rock the boat,” no longer fit the formula.
 The hippie-looking musicians who first appeared no longer satisfied the slick, suburban profile the Gate-Keepers hammered out.

 Between 1967 and 1973 the airwaves were filled with creative music no matter where you turned on the FM dial.
 When “Jesus music” had to contend for airtime with everyone from the Allman Brothers to Frank Zappa, it had to have some serious chops and musical merit.
-Though the intent was good, the creation of its own musical category in the mid-1970’s was the undoing of the entire adventure.
-It wasn’t the radical Gospel message keeping secular stations from airing CCM, it was the musical pablum it became.
+Though the intent was good, the creation of its own musical category in the mid-1970’s became the undoing of the entire adventure.
+It wasn’t the radical Gospel message keeping secular stations from airing CCM, it was the musical pablum produced by the new, middle-of-the-road approach.

 The original purpose and energizer of Jesus music, to draw “unsaved” crowds and touch lives for God in a personal and meaningful manner, seems to have become more slogan than consuming reality.
 The current focus of CCM seems content to endlessly remind believers of well-known truths, providing something to sing, “off the wall,” with Worship Leaders.
 There seems no “anguish” for the lost, those spiritually needy lives outside the reach of a $30 ticket, a $20 CD or a $15 T-shirt advertising the band that just overcharged them for mediocrity.